Rabi oscillations and entanglement between two atoms interacting by the Rydberg blockade studied by the Jaynes-Cummings Model: Number states of the field

 Due to the amplitude $\sin^2(2 \varphi_n)$ in \eqref{PBsym}, for $\Delta \ne 0$ the value of $P_B^{(n)}(\text{sym},t)$ at the maxima is slightly less than 1.
 For example, for $\lambda = \omega_0$, $n = 0$, and $\Delta = 0.5 \, \omega_0$, one has $\sin^2(2 \varphi_n) \simeq 0.97$.
 This effect becomes even smaller for increasing $n$ (Figure \ref{fig:amplitude}).

-In view of Rydberg systems as potential building blocks of atom-light quantum interfaces in quantum networks \cite{Kuzmich2003,Reiserer2015,Tiarks2019}, an important quantity is the entanglement between the two-atom system and the quantized field.
+In view of Rydberg systems as potential building blocks of atom-light quantum interfaces, an important quantity is the entanglement between the two-atom system and the quantized field \cite{Kuzmich2003,Reiserer2015,Tiarks2019}.
 Assuming zero detuning for simplicity ($\Delta=0)$, \eqref{sigma} and \eqref{B2}, \eqref{B5} imply that at times $t$ for which $\lambda \sqrt{2 (n+1)} \, t = \pi/4$ the state of the combined system (atoms + field) is given by

 with $\ket{ \text{sym},n }$ in \eqref{sym} and $\psi_3^{(n)} = \ket{g,g,n+1}$ in \eqref{states3}.
 The state \eqref{Cent} corresponds to a maximally entangled state between the qubit encoded by the two-atom system ($\alpha$) as $\left\{\ket{g,g}_{\alpha}, \ket{\text{sym}}_{\alpha} \right\}$ and the qubit encoded by the number states of the field ($f$) as $\left\{\ket{n}_f, \ket{n+1)}_f \right\}$.
 If the photons of the field, after interacting with the two-atom system ($\alpha$) resulting in \eqref{Cent}, are brought in contact with a second, separate two-atom system ($\beta$) initially prepared in the state $\ket{g,g}_{\beta}$, then the second two-atom system will evolve to a superposition of $\ket{g,g}_{\beta}$ and $\ket{\text{sym}}_{\beta}$ which depends on the photon qubit $\left\{\ket{n}_f, \ket{n+1)}_f \right\}$.
 That is, the second two-atom system ($\beta$) will be entangled with the first ($\alpha$) via the photons of the field.
 Although this scheme may be challenging to implement experimentally since it requires precise control of the photon number $n$, it illustrates how systems described by the extended Jaynes-Cummings model \eqref{ham} can in principle be used to entangle stationary atomic systems via photons.
-In Section \ref{sec:coherent} we discuss the entanglement between a two-atom system and a quantum single-mode coherent field, which does not require precise control of individual photon number states $\ket{n}$.
+In Section \ref{sec:entanglement} we discuss different types of entanglements between the atoms and a quantum single-mode coherent field, which does not require precise control of individual photon number states $\ket{n}$.